This Is Not for Tears: Plot

 Greg is called to testify before the Senate regarding the sexual misconduct on Brightstar Cruises.
 He fumbles his way through questioning from Senator Eavis.
 Logan watches the testimony in a car with Hugo as they discuss who should be the company's public scapegoat for the scandal.
 Logan receives a call from an influential Waystar shareholder, who suggests that Logan take responsibility for the crimes.

 After the testimony, the Roys spend a holiday on a large yacht in the Mediterranean.
 Connor and Willa are the first to arrive, and Willa is upset to hear that her recently opened play has been panned by critics.
-Shiv tells Tom she wants to have a threesome with him and a yacht employee, though Tom is clearly apprehensive.
+Shiv tells Tom she wants to have a threesome with him and a female yacht employee, though Tom is clearly apprehensive.
 Kendall soon arrives on the boat with Naomi Pierce and Greg.

 Roman, Karl and Laird return from Turkey, having been released by the anti-corruption militia on account of being foreigners.
 Laird claims to Logan that the deal to secure financing from Eduard Asgarov's family was successful and will allow Waystar to go private, but Roman admits the agreement is likely spurious.
 Laird, who was seeking to profit off the Turkey deal, reminds the others of the legal consequences if Waystar remains public, and leaves the yacht for the others to resolve the dispute amongst themselves.
 Connor asks Logan for money to cover the financial loss related to Willa's play as well as numerous other expenses; Logan agrees so long as Connor suspends his presidential campaign.
 Logan asks Kendall to have Naomi leave the yacht, surmising that she is enabling his drug abuse; before departing, Naomi tells Kendall that Logan only favors him in his broken state.